-Amelia has long, shimmering dark strawberry locks that seem to cascade in effortlessly romantic ringlets over her slender, scrawny, bony shoulders, tumbling like a waterfall of human blood down her back, swirling and twirling in soft spirals until they reach her large, suculant white D-Cup breasts.
+Those locks of which I speak are a vibrant dark strawberry auburn, cascading in effortlessly romantic ringlets over her slender, bony, scrawny white shoulders, tumbling like a glistening waterfall of delicious human blood down her back, spiralling downwards like a child sinking deeper and deeper into the dark depths of the ocean as they drown, swirling and curling until they reach her large, succulent breasts.

 The dark, shadowed circles beneath her large, intoxicating ice-blue eyes - a tell tale sign o may sleepless nights - contrast greatly with the unusual, eeriy pale white of her blemish-less skin.
 The eyes themselves are sullen and sunken, almost lifeless, yet they shine with a merciless glimmer.
 Within them, all the secret sadness of the world in enclosed.
 They are the locked windows to her tainted soul, every bat of the long, thick, smoky black lashes that frame them like turning an old, faded page in a tragic novel.

-Some say that her eyes are llike two magnets.
-Those unfortunate enough to become trapped in her mesmerizing gaze find it impossible to pull away.
+Some say that her eyes arel like two magnets.
+Those unfortunate enough to become trapped in her mesmerizin aze find it impossible to pull away.
 They are rooted like trees to the spot, just waiting for the axe-man that never comes to chop them down and free them from her spell.
 They are paralyzed, trapped like a helpless animal in the glaring headlights of a fast-approaching vehicle.
 From their demise they know there is no escape, yet they are at peace.
 Her presence sets them to rest.

 Her full, plump, luscious lips are as red as rubies and as vibrant and sensual as the blood of an innocent victim slaughtered mercilessly in a state of utmost vulnerability.
-Ever so slowly, they part just slightly to reveal a set of naturally yellow teeth held in a straight position by a set of black and red braces, curling either upwards into the slightest and smallest of smiles, or downwards into an expression of heartbreaking melancholy.
+Ever so slowly, they part just slightly to reveal a set of pearls, curling either upwards into the slightest and smallest of smiles, or downwards into an expression of heartbreaking melancholy.

 She was right.